ocornut/imgui/docs/README.md

 Yes.
 People have written game editors, data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).
 The list of sponsors below is also an indicator that serious game teams have been using the library.

-Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might requires you to readjust some habits before you can realize its full potential.
+Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might require you to readjust some habits before you can realize its full potential.
 Dear ImGui is about making things that are simple, efficient and powerful.

 **Can you reskin the look of Dear ImGui?**